 The form can be completed all at once or in stages, and a member of the CF team involved will be happy to discuss it at any point.

-Our helpline team are available for you Monday to Friday (9am-5pm) on 0300 373 1000 and while we can’t offer specialist bereavement counselling, we can provide a listening ear and signposting to further sources of support.
+Our Helpline team are available to contact on 0300 373 1000 or by emailing firstname.lastname@example.org and while we can’t offer specialist bereavement counselling, we can provide a listening ear and signposting to further sources of support.

 If you're struggling with your feelings, you can contact Cruse Bereavement Care or the Samaritans.

 The government has some useful, practical information on what to do after a death, including how to register the death, notify government departments and manage financial issues.